westerndevs/western-devs-website/source/_posts/2015-12-27-Migrating-from-Jekyll-to-Hexo-Part-2.md

 "hexo-generator-alias": "git+https://github.com/hexojs/hexo-generator-alias.git"
 ```

 Bear in mind that this is a static site.
-So both of these plugins, the Jekyll and the Hexo one, handle redirects with a static HTML page, like so:
+So both of these plugins, the Jekyll and the Hexo one, handle redirects by generating an HTML page at the alias location with a redirect embedded in it:

 ```
 <!DOCTYPE html><html><head><meta charset="utf-8"><title>Redirecting...</title><link rel="canonical" href="/podcasts/podcast-the-internet-of-things/"><meta http-equiv="refresh" content="0; url=/podcasts/podcast-the-internet-of-things/"></head></html>